-Word has probably passed great success of the American Rocket Society Convention, held at the end of November in Atlantic City.
+Word has probably passed around the Company of the great success of the American Rocket Society Convention, held at the end of November in Atlantic City.
 Many RMI faces were seen in the technical sessions, at the Honors Night Dinner, and at the inevitable cocktail parties.